glyfish/glyfish.github.io/_posts/2018-09-08-metropolis_hastings_sampling.md

 where {% katex %}\mu{% endkatex %} is the location parameter and first moment and
 {% katex %}\sigma^2{% endkatex %} is the scale parameter and second moment.
-The following plot illustrates variation in the PDF and the scale and location parameter are varied.
+The following plot illustrates variation in the PDF as the scale and location parameter are varied.

 <img class="post-image" src="/assets/posts/metropolis_hastings_sampling/normal_distribution_parameters.png">

 ### Proposal Distribution Stochastic Kernel

-The Metropolis Hastings algorithm requires a stochastic kernel based on the proposal distribution.
+The Metropolis Hastings Sampling algorithm requires a stochastic kernel based on the proposal distribution.
-In this example the proposal stochastic kernel is derived from the difference equation,
+A {% katex %}\textbf{Normal}{% endkatex %} stochastic kernel can be derived from the difference equation,

 {% katex display %}
 X_{t} = X_{t-1} + \varepsilon_{t},